jeffpar/lonedissent/_pages/transcripts/featured/brown1/bolling-v-sharpe.md

 that there is a constitutional issue and refuses to meet it.
-Giving to his argument the full meaning of it, that is, that these statutes give the authority, he has failed to deal with the question as to whether or not, conceding that they
-<a name="page27"></a>are authorized by the statutes, that is a constitutional delegation
-of power, and he has not addressed himself to that. </p>
+Giving to his argument the full meaning of it, that is, that these statutes give the authority, he has failed to deal with the question as to whether or not, conceding that they are authorized by the statutes, that is a constitutional delegation of power, and he has not addressed himself to that. </p>
 <p>Rather he has dwelt in the past upon the white man&#39;s burden, and he has seemed
 to feel that for some reason that exists today.
 It would appear to me that in 1952,